Watch Perseids meteor shower in Ibiza

-Where, when & how to watch the meteor shower
+Where, when and how to watch the meteor shower

 The Perseids are fragments of dust from the Swift-Tuttle comet which ignite when they enter the atmosphere.
-They are also known as the 'tears of Saint Lawrence' because they usually coincide around the Saint's celebration on August 10th.
-This peak is expected on the night of the 12th-13th.
+They are also known as the 'tears of Saint Lawrence' because they usually coincide around the Saint's celebration on 10 August.
+This peak is expected on the nights of the 12 and 13 August.

 The average seasonal temperature of around 25ºC will make it the perfect time to head outdoors and watch this beautiful natural phenomenon.